 Ocimum basilicum.
 Fresh basil is one of the most popular herbs.
 It is admired for its flavour and aroma, as a companion plant in vegetable gardens and for its lovely foliage colours in ornamental plantings.
 Basil leaves are good in salads and add zest to tomato dishes.
-Genovese has large (2”/5cm) uniform dark green leaves… Read more »
+Genovese has large (2”/5 cm) uniform dark… Read more »

 Red Rubin is one of the best red-leafed basils.
-It has smooth, flat and large leaves, about 3 to 4 inches long and purple flowers.
-The dark red to purple leaves have a sweet and slight spicy flavour.
-Great for infused oils and vinegars; add in salad for a splash of colour and a burst… Read more »
+It has smooth, flat and large leaves, about 3 to 4 inches (8 – 10 cm) long and purple flowers.
+The dark red to purple leaves have a sweet and slightly spicy flavour.
+Great for infused oils and vinegars; add in salad for a splash of… Read more »

-Thai Basil (Bai Horapa) has small, long and narrow green leaves and purple stem.
+Thai Basil (Bai Horapa) has small, long and narrow green leaves and purple stems.
 The subtle clove or licorice (anise) flavour adds an aromatic Thai flavour to any Asian dish.
-It can be grown in a container or in ground.
+The edible purple flowers may be pinched to promote more leaves for harvesting.
+Thai Basil can be grown in a container or garden beds.

 Back to Organic Edibles.